PolymerGuy/AXITOM/README.md

 Installing via a package manager:
 ----------------------------------
 Prerequisites:
-    This toolkit is tested on Python 2.7x and Python 3.7
+    This toolkit is tested on Python 3.7

 On the command line, check if python is available::